jonnycarling/training/README.md

 - **Bottom left**: This is your file structure, where you'll see the folder you're working from.
     - It's also where your plots will go and where you can find in-software help.

-### STEP X: Set a working directory
+### STEP 4: Set a working directory
 First, we need to tell R Studio where in our hard drive (or online) we need it to go to find the things we want to use (code, data, etc).

-### STEP 4: Loading some data into R Studio
-We need to do two things here:
--
-- Import some data from that location.

-Navigate to the "Go to Directory" button on the "Files" tab of the bottom-right pane (it should be the three dots).
-From there you can navigate to the folder in which you saved the data and the
+- Navigate to the "Go to Directory" button on the "Files" tab of the bottom-right pane (it should be the three dots).
+- From there you can navigate to the folder that your created and into which you saved the data.
+Then click Open.
+- In the "Files" tab (bottom-right pane) click **More -> Set As Working Directory**.
+You'll see in the console (bottom-left pane) that this is executed as (for example):

+    setwd(~R\Training)

+### STEP 5: Loading some data into R Studio
+Now we can load the data into

     mydata <- read.csv("prog-example-data.csv", header = T)
     View(mydata)

-### STEP 5: Exploring the nature of the data
+### STEP 6: Exploring the nature of the data

-### STEP 6:
+### STEP 7: